 • Sandpaper or sanding block (optional)

-1. Clean and prep surfaces, then mix the Persimmon paint base color.
+1. Clean and prep surfaces, unnecessary wood stain and dirt would also be removed.
+Then you can mix the Persimmon paint base color.

-2. Blend equal parts of paint and water by hand or with a hand or shake mixer.
+2. Blend equal parts or the desired amount of paint and water by hand or with a hand or shake mixer.
 If you plan to use the paint you mix right away, add a few drops of anti-foam, which also reduces spatter from hard water.
 If you mix the paint the night before your project, the foam and chunks naturally dissipate.

-3. Grab a natural bristle dry brush and apply the paint.
+3. Grab a natural bristle dry brush and apply the paint to the now clean and bare wood.
 Coat the recessed and beveled areas first, brushing Real Milk Paint along the wood grain, then extend the color out to the edges.

-4. Add a second coat, then allow it to dry for a few hours.
-This process sometimes raises the grain, requiring sanding afterward to remove it for a smoother finish.
+4. Add a second coat, then allow it to dry completely for a few hours.
+This process sometimes raises the grain, and requires you to sand the wood afterward to remove it for a smoother finish.

 5. Let the Persimmon undercoat dry overnight.

 6. The next day, add the color Willow.
-Apply it just like you applied the Persimmon layer, working on inner surfaces first, then moving to the outer edges.
+Apply this coat just like you applied the Persimmon layer, working on inner surfaces first, then moving to the outer edges.

 7. Once applied, let it set 20 – 30 minutes.
 Then use a damp cloth to start wet distressing.
-Real Milk Paint has a long open working time, so you can make changes and remove it from surfaces as needed, though that gets harder when it’s drier.
+Real Milk Paint has a long open working time, so you can make changes, sand and remove it from surfaces as needed, though that gets harder when it’s drier.

-Get a Distressed Look With These Paint Technique Tips:
+Get a Distressed Look With These Rustic Painting Techniques:

-To achieve the most authentic rustic paint look, read our professional tips:
+To distress wood and achieve the most authentic rustic paint look, read our professional tips here:

-• Go slowly.
 The best distressing is done in layers.
 Add a scuff here, rub a bit of paint off there, and then reevaluate.
-You can always distress your project further, but undoing your distressing technique efforts requires repainting, and that’s not a cycle you want to get into.
+You can always distress wood further, but undoing your distressing technique efforts requires repainting, and that’s not a cycle you want to get into.

-• Use a combination of the wet rag method and sanding, or at least play around with both.
+Use a combination of the wet rag method and sanding, or play around with both, or even add the dry brush technique.
 Sanding with grit sandpaper can be harder to control, but you’ll strip the paint quicker and be able to go deeper.
 On the other hand, using the rag allows for greater finesse.

-For a step-by-step visual guide on how to make furniture look rustic, check out our video tutorial below on how to distress furniture using Real Milk Paint.
+For a step-by-step visual guide on how to make furniture look rustic, check out our paint technique video below on how to distress furniture using Real Milk Paint.

 Distressing Techniques with Real Milk Paint®